bonarmada/gw-challenge/README.md

+# GoodWork

+Goodwork is a job-seeker app that uses [The muse API: job boards and company profiles](https://www.themuse.com/developers/api/v2).
+The criteria when I chose which API to use is (1) public, (2) capable of Pagination.
+The main features of the app are:
+* Retrieve paginated data of available jobs.
+* Filter through different industries.
+* Offline-first data flow via repository pattern
+* Save and unsave from favourites.

-# gw-challenge
+# Tech used

 MinSdk 23 - [as all practical, and rational developers should use](https://twitter.com/minsdkversion)

 #### Persistence
-Used repository pattern, simple but clear data flow from remote source to UI.
-Used Room and SharedPreferences to persists data.
+Used repository pattern, simple but clear data flow from remote source to local source to UI.
+Used Room to persist data.

 #### Architecture